Call Center Analytics: What They are and How to Use Them Effectively

 call center analytics data drives coaching and performance management

-Agent Engagement and Recognition
+4. Agent Engagement Through Recognition & Gamification

 use call center analytics data for agent recognition and engagement opportunities